Health experts urge iodine deficiency awareness ahead of World Iodine Day

 Dr. Shikha Vardhan, Assistant Director General of the National Program for Prevention and Control of Non-Communicable Diseases, emphasized the need for a policy that balances salt reduction with adequate iodine supplementation for better health outcomes.

-She said that the Directorate General of Health Services (DGHS) is revising the National Iodine Deficiency Disorders Control Program guidelines to ensure optimal iodine nutrition.
+She said the Directorate General of Health Services (DGHS) is revising the National Iodine Deficiency Disorders Control Program guidelines to ensure optimal iodine nutrition.

 The WHO recommends that dietary salt consumption be limited to less than 5 grams (or 2 grams of sodium) per person per day.
 However, recent data indicates that salt intake in India is nearly double this recommendation, contributing to hypertension, which currently affects around 220 million people in the country.

-Dr. Ashwini Anil Kumar Sirapanasetty, an Obstetrics and Gynecology Surgeon, noted that iodine deficiency during pregnancy can result in severe neurodevelopmental deficits, growth retardation, miscarriage, and stillbirth.
+Dr. Ashwini Anil Kumar Sirapanasetty, Obstetrics and Gynecology Surgeon, noted that iodine deficiency during pregnancy can result in severe neurodevelopmental deficits, growth retardation, miscarriage, and stillbirth.

 Severe iodine deficiency can lead to cretinism, characterized by intellectual disability and physical and neurological abnormalities.
 Even less severe deficiencies in infants and children can result in lowered intelligence.